Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Conclusion

 The paper presented a novel iterative algorithm to compute a PD-RCI set and PD-invariance inducing control law for LPV systems.
 At each iteration of the algorithm, an SDP is solved to obtain a larger PD-RCI set successively until convergence.
-In the SDP, we introduced the invariance conditions, system constraints and performance constraints as LMIs, which were constructed using Polya's relaxation and Finslers's lemma.
+In the SDP, we introduced the invariance conditions, system constraints and performance constraints as LMIs, which were constructed using Finslers's lemma and zeroth order Polya's relaxation.
 Besides, we also presented a new approach for volume maximization of polytopes based on Monte-Carlo principles.
-It was shown that a larger invariant set could be obtained by exploiting the knowledge of parameters in the invariant set description and the controller design.

-A natural extension of the presented work could be to include bounded parameter variations rate as additional constraints, which could further reduce conservatism.
-Another possible extension could be to devise a similar algorithm for polynomially parameter-dependent systems.
+It was shown that a larger invariant set could be obtained by exploiting the knowledge of parameters in the invariant set description as well as in the controller design.
+We assumed candidate RCI set to be 0-symmetric.
+This is a reasonable assumption if the system is linear and the constraints are 0-symmetric.
+In other cases, this assumption would be potentially conservative.
+Thus, a natural extension of this work could be to devise a similar algorithm for computing non-symmetrical RCI set. \begin{ack} The authors thank Dr. Hakan K\"{o}ro\u{g}lu for his valuable inputs. \end{ack}